dsbowen/hemlock/docs_md/tutorial/run_local.md

 In this part of the tutorial, you learned how to tell your application where to start and end, and run your application locally.

-In the next part of the tutorial, we're going to add a demographics questionnaire to the beginning of our survey.
+In the next part of the tutorial, we're going to use question polymorphs to add a demographics questionnaire to our survey.